 5. Deliver a quality article on time

 Most experienced writers reading this will not be surprised at these principles.
 But my point is, if you neglect any one of the pieces of this chain, your chances of getting published plummet.

 I am very, very selective about choosing topics to pitch to an editor.
 I steer away from the mundane and always look for the unexpected.
 As a travel writer, many tourist agencies send me their current story ideas, and I delete them almost immediately.
 Every other travel writer will be pitching those stories (which are generally old stuff reheated and served again).

 When I visit a place, I look for an angle, or a twist on an old attraction or something completely new.
-For example, instead of pitching a story about a brewery that is well established and that the magazines have beaten to death, I look for exciting new brews they are experimenting with, or a brewer who has brewed overseas and picked up foreign recipes.
+For example, instead of pitching a story about a brewery that is well established and that the magazines have beaten to death, I look for exciting new brews they are experimenting with, or a brewer who uses international recipes.

 Every travel editor has been pitched a story about Paris by dewy-eyed tourists, which they promptly delete.
 Instead, can you find an unusual aspect of Paris that has eluded the media?
 I pitched a story about the spooky catacombs beneath Paris’s streets that has been published multiple times in print and online media.

 Then there are those stories that jump out at you when you visit a place—that rare convergence of juicy subject matter for which you happen to have some solid outlets.
 Always take the easy ones.
 You’ll learn to keep your ‘story antennae’ up while you are visiting a place and will quickly be able to accept or dismiss a story idea when you get good at this.

 Many writers think that writing a good query letter is what is most important to get published.
 There are entire books written about query letters.
 So they concentrate their energies and time on polishing their letter.